Tom Ojienda Biography: Age, Career, Family, Education & 2026 Political Ambitions

 Frequently Asked Questions (FAQs)

-2. How old is Tom Ojienda?
-He is 70 years old as of 2026, born in Kisumu, Kenya.
+He is approximately 56 years old as of 2026, born in Kisumu, Kenya.

-3. What tribe is Tom Ojienda?
-Tom Ojienda is from the Luo community, one of Kenya’s largest ethnic groups, based primarily in the Lake Victoria region including Kisumu County.
+Sen. Prof. Ojienda is from the Luo community, one of Kenya’s largest ethnic groups, based primarily in the Lake Victoria region including Kisumu County.

 Editorial Notice